Superposition Formulae for the Geometric B\"acklund Transformations of the Hyperbolic and Elliptic Sine-Gordon and Sinh-Gordon Equations: Preliminaries

-\begin{remark} {\rm The proof of the Integrability Theorem shows that given a surface $M_r^2(\delta)\subset\R^3_s$, of constant Gaussian curvature $K=\delta=\pm 1$, where $r,s$ and $\delta$ satisfy \eqref{eq:rs}, there exists a two-parameter family of surfaces $\bar{M}$ which is related locally to $M$ by BLC in $\R^3_s$.
-The two parameters are $\phi$ (i.e. the constants $\lambda$ and $\Lambda$ related by \eqref{eq:lambdaephi}) and the one that corresponds to choosing the unit tangent vector ${v}_0$, where $\langle v_0,v_0\rangle=\s=\pm 1$.
-Then, Theorem \ref{TBT} implies that each surface $\bar{M}$ has Gaussian curvature $\bar{K}=\delta$.
+\begin{Remark} {\rm The proof of the integrability theorem shows that given a surface $M_r^2(\delta)\subset{\mathbb{R}}^3_s$, of constant Gaussian curvature $K=\delta=\pm 1$, where $r$, $s$ and $\delta$ satisfy \eqref{eq:rs}, there exists a two-parameter family of surfaces $\bar{M}$ which is related locally to $M$ by BLC in ${\mathbb{R}}^3_s$.
+The two parameters are $\phi$ (i.e., the constants $\lambda$ and $\Lambda$ related by \eqref{eq:lambdaephi}) and the one that corresponds to choosing the unit tangent vector ${v}_0$, where $\langle v_0,v_0\rangle=\epsilon=\pm 1$.
+Then, Theorem~\ref{TBT} implies that each surface~$\bar{M}$ has Gaussian curvature $\bar{K}=\delta$.
 Moreover, the proof shows that $\bar{M}$ is obtained by integrating an integrable system.
-This procedure is called a \textit{B\"acklund Transformation}.
-Observe that when $\delta=1$ and $r=1$ then one can choose the unit vector $v_0$ to be spacelike or timelike i.e., $\s=\pm 1$.
-Otherwise, if $\delta\neq 1$ or $r\neq 1$, then $v_0$ is always spacelike i.e., $\s =1$ (see Table 1).} \end{remark}
+This procedure is called a \textit{B\"acklund transformation}.
+Observe that when $\delta=1$ and $r=1$ then one can choose the unit vector $v_0$ to be spacelike or timelike, i.e., $\epsilon=\pm 1$.
+Otherwise, if $\delta\neq 1$ or $r\neq 1$, then $v_0$ is always spacelike, i.e., $\epsilon =1$ (see Table~\ref{table1})}. \end{Remark}

-By considering an appropriate local coordinate system on the surface, one can show \cite{KRT2022} that locally a space-like or time-like surface in a semi-Riemannian space, with non zero constant Gaussian curvature and no umbilic points, corresponds to a solution of a partial differential equation.
+By considering an appropriate local coordinate system for surfaces which admit two real distinct principal curvatures, one can show \cite{KRT2022} that locally a space-like or time-like surface in a pseudo-Euclidean space, with non zero constant Gaussian curvature corresponds to a solution of a partial differential equation.
+We observe that there exist time-like surfaces with positive constant Gaussian curvature that are non-umbilic and do not satisfy this condition.
+For instance, one can have a \textit{time-like totally quasi-umbilic} surface \cite{Clelland2012} (this is, a time-like surface whose shape operator is non-diagonalizable over $\mathbb{C}$) or, a time-like surface whose shape operator is diagonalizable over $\mathbb{C}$ but not over ${\mathbb{R}}$ \cite{Gu--Hu--Inoguchi2002}.